Care assistant CV example

 Provide a summary of the company, department you worked within or the structure of the team to give more context to your role.

-“Working as part of a team to provide essential care to the elderly within the Nottinghamshire area.
+“Working as part of a team to provide social work to the elderly within the Nottinghamshire area.
 Carrying out everyday duties in clients’ homes with the emphasis on promoting and maintaining their independence.”

 Secondly bullet point any key duties and responsibilities you had within each role.